xzela/jastroblast/README.md

-astroblast
+jastroblast
 ==========
+the 'j' is silent

-asteroid game clone in libgdx
+asteroid like clone developed in libgdx